Scandal-UK/FluentValidationLister/ReadMe.md

 You still need to implement this in your front-end validation - this just provides a nice way to access the validator information for any endpoint, exposing and formatting the metadata provided by the FluentValidation library.

 In addition to the validator metadata, the expected JSON datatypes are also described for every field - even if they do not have any FluentValidation rules applied.
-This could allow you to ensure the correct datatype is submitted, or more likely, to ensure the correct input is displayed to end-user.
+This could allow you to ensure the correct datatype is submitted, or more likely, to ensure the correct input is displayed to the end-user.

 > In the Web API sample project, I have provided a working TypeScript demonstration using jQuery.
 It is very basic and will require some extension for your own use, but it demonstrates strict-typing of the returned response and a commented sample of expected usage.